CZ-NIC/fred-client/doc/README_EN.txt

        The cltrID (client transaction ID) value.
 The %d symbol is replaced by the command number.
 The value between % and d rounds the number to four digits (zero is added).
+     * reconnect = no
+       In case if connection fell down client try to reconnect.
+Type this phrase is behivor disabled.

    The connect section contains the following settings:
      * dir = path to folder with certificates